yregaieg/aldica/docs/Installation-Kubernetes.md

 * Installing the Helm chart.

 ## Building the aldica-enabled docker images
-Building the aldica-enabled docker images can be done using the `Dockerfile`s within the `docker` subfolder of the project root, namely the files:
+Building the aldica-enabled docker images can be done using the `Dockerfile`s within the `docker` sub-folder of the project root, namely the files:

 * Dockerfile.repo
 * Dockerfile.share